yk8122082-source/Retail-Insights-PowerBI-Dashboard/README.md

 🔹 How to Use

-Download the repo.
+Clone or download this repository.

 Open Retail_Insights_Dashboard.pbix in Power BI Desktop.

-Use the slicers (Region, Category, Year) to explore the insights.
+Use the slicers to explore insights by Region, Category, and Year.

+🔹 Preview

+✨ This dashboard demonstrates how raw sales data can be transformed into actionable business insights using Power BI.